 Finding freshly entered contacts

-The Find a Contact page is accessible through the navigation bar by selecting the link.
+The Contact page is accessible through the navigation bar on the left.
 This page lists all of the contacts that you have access to, whether or not they currently have a lead attached.
-Near the top of that page, just below the search bar but above the first listed contact, are a few filters to find particular contacts.
+On the left side of the page under “Sort and filter” you’ll see a few options for narrowing your list.
 There are two different filters that come in handy for finding contacts that have been recently entered and which users have been entering new contacts.

-- Filter by specific field -- this filter allows you to narrow the data to a particular time range, among other things.
+- Add a filter -- this filter allows you to narrow the data to a particular time range, among other things.
 If you’re a manager checking to be sure your sales team is entering new contacts, you can select “Date contact was created” in the dropdown.
 From there, select “is exactly” and enter today’s date.
 Hit “Apply Filter” and take a look at the list of contacts entered today.

 These two filters can be added on top of each other, which allows you to find new contacts as well as the reps that need a reminder to enter new data in the CRM as they get it.
 The CRM is updated in real time, so you can check to see not only who is entering data but whether they enter data throughout the day or wait until the end of the day.

 You can encourage your team to use the CRM by rewarding reps who enter data quickly or by withholding commission until you can see the data in the CRM.
 If a rep needs some extra help using the CRM contact us and we’re happy to give them a one-on-one tutorial!
 If you still have a CRM hold-out, you can even reassign their leads to another rep who is using the CRM to make it clear that everything needs to be in the shared CRM database.
 The best CRM practice is to enter data as you gather it -- if you wait until the end of the day it’s too easy to forget or push it off another day, and the data may never be input!
 There is another article here about creating a habit of immediately entering data in the CRM.